aczane/is_it_cake/content/post/2018-02-06-the-first-and-namesake-post-is-it-cake.md

 ### Supervised learning

 Now you have your clusters, or your _classes_.
-This is usually why, if you don't have labeled data, you start with unsupervised learning and then move to supervised - the latter requires a training set (the output of your clustering), or something to train your algorithm on.
+This is usually why, if you don't have labeled data, you start with unsupervised learning and then move to supervised - the latter requires a training set for your algorithm (which can be the output of your clustering, as in this case).
 We're tackling classification here - specifically _binary_ classification, since we have two classes.

 Based on our classes above (1.
 NOT CAKE, 2.
 CAKE), if I hand you a new set of raw data, can you sort them based on the criteria: IS IT CAKE?